Do Topical Retinoids Increase Sensitivity to the Sun?

 - They could irritate the skin, which might worsen the effects of a sunburn

 It's important not to get frequent or severe sunburns because they can make a form of skin cancer called melanoma more likely.
 Getting a sunburn does not guarantee that skin cancer will develop, but more frequent sunburns increase the risk of getting skin cancer.6

 Let's explore how retinoids might make the skin more sensitive to the sun.

 Do Retinoids Make the Skin More Prone to Sunburn?

 - Normal sunburn: A normal sunburn is a strong inflammatory response of the skin when the skin is exposed to too many of the sun's ultraviolet B (UVB) rays.
 These sunburns appear as red, hot, painful, and potentially swollen areas of the skin that were exposed to the sun.
 Fair-skinned individuals develop sunburns more easily than darker-skinned individuals.
 It is possible that retinoid could increase susceptibility to sunburn, potentially through skin irritation.

 - Drug-induced photosensitivity: Drug-induced photosensitivity is when the use of a medication makes the skin especially prone to sunburn.
 Photosensitivity is an abnormal and exaggerated reaction that the skin has to the sun.
 This means that a photosensitivity-induced sunburn causes the skin to burn more easily than it would normally burn.
-For example, someone experiencing drug-induced photosensitivity could develop a sunburn even if the skin is exposed to the sun for only a short time, or on a cloudy day.6Retinoids do not appear to cause drug-induced photosensitivity.
+For example, someone experiencing drug-induced photosensitivity could develop a sunburn even if the skin is exposed to the sun for only a short time, or on a cloudy day.7Retinoids, with the possible exception of trifarotene, do not appear to cause drug-induced photosensitivity.